jasonfx13/acmejha_ui/README.md

 Project should be up and running at `http://localhost:4200/`

-Be sure to edit the `apiEndpoint` value in `src/environments/environement.ts` if it differs from the default endpoint.
+Be sure to edit the `apiEndpoint` value in `src/environments/environement.ts` if the value of your laravel server endpoint differs from the default endpoint.

 ## Development server